-To analyze and provide solutions, the interaction and constant work of the six working groups of CICA, formed since the beginning, has been crucial.
-The exchange of points of views and experiences of people from different countries working together has strengthened our Confederation.
-Likewise, the continuous dialogue with financial institutions and Multilateral Governmental Organizations such as the World Bank, the Asian Development Bank, UNECE and the OECD has been the motor for the development in the changes that we are working on.
+To analyze and provide solutions, the interaction and constant work of the six existing Working Groups of CICA has been crucial.
+They are now extended with the creation of two new working groups on 1) Construction 4.0 and 2) Construction Contracts with a focus on FIDIC.
+The exchange of points of views and experiences of people from different countries working together has strengthened our position as a Confederation.
+Likewise, the continuous dialogue with financial institutions and Multilateral Governmental Organizations such as the World Bank, the Asian Development Bank, UN and the OECD has been the motor for the development in the changes that we are working on.

 As a worldwide organization, we need to craft the guidelines for our member federations to succeed in balancing opportunities and threats within the global investment environment.

 To this end, we remain firmly committed to strengthening our network with our member federations and addressing main issues of the construction industry as a whole, to be the influential, reliable and sound voice of the construction industry.